DamirSvrtan/patternz/data_objects.md

 ```

 The CSV is not exactly in the format that we want:
-  - we need all of the words in a cities name to have a leading uppercase letter
+  - we need all of the words in a cities name to be capitalized
   - the codes aren't in a way we need them - we want to store them concatenated - `USNYC` instead of `US` & `NYC`
   - the CSV is malformed and some of the cities came without a name - we have to ignore those.